ashish1500616/Machine-Learning-Projects/p0_titanic_survival_exploration/README.md

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included

-### Code

-Template code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.
-Additional supporting code can be found in `visuals.py`.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.

 ### Run